The 4 Cats of the Lynx Lineage

 Suborder: Feliformia (cat-like)

 Note: 'Lineage' is not a taxonomic unit, it is a means to group closely related species in evolutionary order.

 The four cats of the Lynx genus are the Bobcat, Canada Lynx, Eurasian Lynx and Iberian Lynx.

 Click through on the information links above to find the answers to this quiz.
 Good luck!

 2. Which characteristics distinguish bobcats from the other lynxes?

 3. Which trait (even though it does occur in some other species) is distinctive of this group of cats?

 4. Which of the lynx species was the most threatened of all the cat species until recently?

 5. Is trade of lynx furs legally allowed in the USA?

-6. Which African cat is also called a ‘lynx’ even though it does not genetically belong to the group of lynx cats?
+6. Which African cat is also called a 'lynx' even though it does not genetically belong to this group of true lynx cats?